loveencounterflow/glyphshapes-and-typesetting-with-harfbuzz/README.md

 * However, dealing with variable inter-character spacing *should* be part of this document; we will gloss over this detail for the moment.

-## 'Glyphs' and 'Glyfs'
+## What are 'Glyphs' and 'Glyfs'?

-* **Glyph**—a general term
+* **Glyph**—a general term similar to 'character' and '(Unicode) codepoint'.
-* **Glyf**—specifically, the outline stored under a certain Gylf Name and Glyf ID (yes, everything is doubly-indexed in the crazy world of fonts)
+* **Glyf**—specifically, the outline stored under a certain Gylf Name and Glyf ID (yes, everything is doubly indexed in the crazy world of fonts).
 * if you find it hard to distinguish (font) 'glyf' and (Unicode) 'glyph', substitute the two with
-  * *Glyf*: 'outline' (as in: a geometric shape, the figure to be drawn), and
-  * *Glyph*: 'codepoint' or 'character' (strictly speaking, these two are different, and different again from 'code unit' and, of course, 'byte')
+  * **Glyph**: 'codepoint' or 'character' (strictly speaking, these two are different, and different again from 'code unit' and, of course, 'byte')
+  * **Glyf**: 'outline' (as in: a geometric shape, the figure to be drawn), and
   * Notice all of these terms are somewhat related but categorically distinct from such terms as 'encoding', 'Unicode', 'UTF-8', and the scarily infelicitous 'charset' (which you should probably not use at all)
 * a font glyf may or may not directly correspond to a Unicode glyph (codepoint, character);
   * specifically, given a font and a codepoint, the font may have zero, one, or several glyfs (outlines) for that codepoint.

+## What is 'Text Shaping'?

-* Text shaping is the process of
+Text shaping is the process of
 * taking in a Font in the above sense—that is, a combination of a path (like `my/fonts/Helvetica.otf`) and a set of OpenType features (given e.g. as a short snippet of text)—plus a Unicode text (a string of Unicode codepoints, say, `'affiliate'`), and
 * returning a set of geometrically positioned glyfs (outlines).
 The outlines may be just identified by Glyf Names (or Glyf IDs, as the case may be), and / or be detailed as sets of curves (as usable in an SVG vector image) or dots (as used in a PNG raster image).

 ## `FTGL`